Ishaq ibn Talha

-Isḥāq ibn Ṭalḥa ibn ʿUbayd Allāh (died 675 or 676) was a member of the Muslim elite settled in Iraq under Umayyad rule and a transmitter of Muslim tradition.
+Isḥāq ibn Ṭalḥa ibn ʿUbayd Allāh (إسحاق بن طلحة بن عبيد الله, died c.
+676) was a member of the Muslim elite settled in Iraq under Umayyad rule and a transmitter of Muslim tradition.
 The caliph Mu'awiya I appointed time oversee fiscal affairs in the vast province of Khurasan in 675 or 676, but he died on his way there.
 He was son of Talha ibn Ubaydallah and his sons and grandsons were transmitters of Muslim tradition in Medina and Kufa.

 Life

 Ishaq was a son of Talha ibn Ubaydallah, a prominent companion of the Islamic prophet Muhammad, and Umm Aban bint Utbah ibn Rabi'ah, the daughter of a Qurayshite aristocrat who died fighting the Muslims at the Battle of Badr in 624.
 Talha died in the Battle of the Camel in 656 fighting against the forces of Caliph Ali near Basra.

 Along with his full brothers Isma'il and Yahya, Ishaq settled in Kufa and enjoyed the favor of the Umayyad caliphs who came to rule Iraq from 661.
 He and Isma'il were among those who testified against a prominent advocate of Ali's family, Hujr ibn Adi, who was executed in 671 by the Umayyad caliph Mu'awiya I. Ishaq promised Mu'awiya to marry off his sister Umm Ishaq to Mu'awiya's son and chosen successor Yazid I. He ultimately wed her to Hasan, Ali's son and successor in Kufa who had been deposed by Mu'awiya.
 The affair led to Yazid's hostility toward the family of Talha during his reign.

 According to one account, Mu'awiya appointed Ishaq, his maternal kinsman whom he considered a loyalist, to administer fiscal affairs in Khurasan in 675 alongside Aslam ibn Zur'a al-Kilabi, who was charged with military affairs.
 Ishaq died on the way to Khurasan and his responsibilities were taken over by Aslam unilaterally.
 In another account Ishaq was appointed to the same role alongside Sa'id ibn Uthman, who served as governor in 676.
 He died in Rayy, where his tomb is mentioned by the Sufi traveler al-Harawi (d.
 1215).